2555 Lansdown Road, Eugene, Oregon 97404

 Eugene, Oregon's Gainsborough, a Cozy 55+ Manufactured Home Community, Has Attractive Homes, Lush Landscaping and Friendly Neighbors

 Eugene sits along the Willamette River 110 miles south of Portland in west central Oregon.
 It is nicknamed "The Emerald City" and is the site of Gainsborough, an attractive, cozy 55+ manufactured home community.
 Built in 1994 and gated, the development has just 73 homes on 23 acres and boasts the quiet ambiance of a suburban neighborhood.

 Each home has a slightly pitched roof, a nicely landscapded yard, a small porch and an attached 2-car or 3-car garage.
 Some dwellings have brick exterior accents.
 A solid concrete foundation, a private, fenced backyard, an underground sprinkler system and an energy efficient design are standard.
 To the untrained eye, these homes look site-built.

-Prices begin in the mid- to high-$100,000s, but please verify this with the community or a Realtor as prices are bound to change.
-The monthly fee ranges from the high-$400s to the mid-$500s and covers land and property taxes, cable TV, amenities, common area maintenance and more.
+Prices begin in the high-$100,000s, but please verify this with the community or a Realtor as prices are bound to change.
+The monthly fee ranges from about the high-$400s to the mid-$500s and covers land and property taxes, cable TV, amenities, common area maintenance and more.
 Additional costs include property taxes, homeowner's insurance and utilities.